This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Savor a hearty make-ahead single serving breakfast casserole, brimming with crusty bread, savory sausage, and melted cheese.
-Perfect for cozy mornings at home!
+Savor a hearty make-ahead small breakfast casserole, brimming with crusty bread, savory sausage, one egg, and melted cheese.
+This is a perfect single serving recipes for cozy mornings at home!

 Ingredients